Introduction to the expression system

 As we saw in the previous section, heyoka.py needs to be able to represent the right-hand side of an ODE system in symbolic form in order to be able to compute its high-order derivatives via automatic differentiation. heyoka.py represents generic mathematical expressions via a simple abstract syntax tree (AST) in which the internal nodes are n-ary functions and the leaf nodes can be:

 Both constants and parameters can be used to represent mathematical constants, the difference being that the value of a constant is determined when the expression is created, whereas the value of a parameter is loaded from a user-supplied data array at a later stage.
-Additionally, derivatives can be taken with respect to parameters.
+Additionally, it is possible to compute derivatives with respect to parameters.

 The construction of the AST of an expression in heyoka.py can be accomplished via natural mathematical notation: